yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G3G.rst

 = Linksys WRT54G3G =
 /!\ '''NOTE:''' This device is not yet fully supported.
+[With Kamikaze 7.06, my g3g v1.1 is working just fine, could someone explain what isn't supported?
+Or remove the note.]

 This device seems to be a normal ["OpenWrtDocs/Hardware/Linksys/WRT54G"] with a !CardBus.

 The WRT54G3G is currently marketed by:

+ * Off the shelf product.
+My eletricity company bought me one, and I'm using it with the Swedish Tele2/Comviq's Huawei E600 successfully.
+(Note that Linksys's original firmware doesn't support the E600!)

  * Vodafone for their 3G UMTS networks.
 It uses a Merlin UMTS modem:
 {{{